Guidelines for Presenters

 This guide has been designed to help you prepare for your presentation.
-Below are some guidelines, tips and advice to follow in preparation for a successful presentation at the 2013 APA Annual Convention.
-You can also download a copy of these presentation guidelines (PDF, 808KB).
+Below are some guidelines, tips and advice to follow in preparation for a successful presentation at the 2014 APA Annual Convention.
+You can also download a copy of these presentation guidelines (PDF, 83KB).

 The PowerPoint template should be used in conjunction with this guide when developing your presentation.

 Do not use copyrighted materials.
-This includes unpublished results or any other material you are not comfortable sharing publically.
+This includes unpublished results or any other material you are not comfortable sharing publicly.